OntarioTech-CS-program/W23-LectureExamples/SocketDemo/README.md

 >In order to sucessfully execute this example, you need to open and execute the `ParsingFiles` server in a different IntelliJ window.

+## `BikeShare.java` example

+This class is a regular Java class with a `main` method.
+In this example, we used the slides from the week 7 in-class lecture to get started with the `DocumentBuilder` to parse a `XML` document.
+This is the solution built by the instructor.
+- This example was built in-video attached to Module 6.